alexeev-prog/pyEchoNext/README.md

 </p>

  > EchoNext is a lightweight, fast and scalable web framework for Python

+ > [!CAUTION]
+> At the moment, EchoNext is under active development, many things may not work, and this version is not recommended for use (all at your own risk)

 Welcome to **EchoNext**, where innovation meets simplicity!
 Are you tired of the sluggishness of traditional web frameworks?
 Want a solution that keeps pace with your ambitious apps?
 Look no further.
 EchoNext is your agile companion in the world of web development!

+> [!NOTE]
+> Versions below 0.7.14a are not recommended for use with gunicorn <23.0 due to the fact that they used an older version of gunicorn (<23.0), which was [vulnerable](https://deps.dev/advisory/osv/GHSA-hc5x-x2vx-497g).

 <p align="center">
     <img src="https://raw.githubusercontent.com/alexeev-prog/pyEchoNext/refs/heads/main/docs/logo.jpg">